Log Off, You’re Not a Fucking Algorithm.

 Sick of watching kids spiral into depression because their picture didn't get enough likes.

-Sick of grown adults having identity crises because someone unfollowed them.
+Sick of grown adults having identity crises over an unfollow.

-Sick of people measuring their worth in comments, filters, and goddamn engagement rates.
+Sick of seeing people tie their entire self-worth to comments, filters, and fucking engagement stats.

-We’ve created a world where a selfie has more value than a conversation.
+We've built a world where a selfie has more value than a conversation.

 Where dopamine comes from double taps.